Dog-Friendly Chalet Holidays in Morzine

 Beautiful dog-friendly accommodation

-You’ll be delighted to hear that all of AliKats chalets are dog-friendly!
+You’ll be delighted to hear that nearly all of AliKats chalets are dog-friendly!
 Our favourite is Ferme à Jules.

 Being the largest of our chalets, there is ample room for zoomies indoors and out, and the chalet leads onto a large driveway so there’s no worry of your dog accidentally zooming onto the road.
 The beautiful garden with breath-taking views of the valley is the ideal spot to soak in the hot tub, whilst your doggo taps into those seemingly endless reserves of energy!
 Its location in the beautiful, quiet area of Montriond lends itself to peaceful walks and stunning scenery.
 From your very front door there is a lovely walk up to Lac Montriond which you can extend further to the village of Les Lindarets, also known as the Goat Village, which is well worth seeing.